lauuramarttin/GVSU-CIS350-DynamicDuo/docs/List of High-level tasks.md

 * Description : Apply improvements based on testing and document the code and system functionality.
 * Expected time to complete: 3 hours
 * Responsible: Laura and Mat
+***
+* Name: Implement front-end files
+* Description: Merge JavaScript, CSS and HTML files (Using Visual Studio).
+* Expected time to complete: 5 hours
+* Responsible: Mat
+***
+* Name: Improve the Website's look
+* Description: Edit CSS files to make the Website look more professional.
+* Expected time to complete: 5 hours
+* Responsible: Mat
+***
+* Name: Connect front and back end
+* Description: Use a framework to merge both and start testing.
+* Expected time to complete: 2 hours
+* Responsible: Mat